frankzkzhu/TASoft/index.md

 ## Welcome to TASoft LLC Blog Page

 ### TASoft LLC will use this space for news, announcements, and all related events.
+On Feburary 9, 2023
+- Cross model integration shows success!
+This further confirms our theory and engineering!
+(With careful examination of software implementation, errors are found and corrected!)

 On December 22, 2022
 - TASoft Forecasting has achieved amazing accuracy across almost all index fund forecasting because index funds do not have anomaly such as reverse split!